Sales Tax Information

 Cost of Parts

-Cost of parts need not be considered for tax when used to repair a vehicle recently sold under an implied warranty and/or to keep the customer’s good will.
+Parts used to repair a vehicle are taxable unless they are used to repair a vehicle recently sold under an implied warranty and/or to keep the customer’s good will.

 Lease Transactions

-1. Amounts received or charged for a lease or rental of tangible personal property are subject to tax.
+• Leases and rentals of tangible personal property are subject to tax.

 Courtesy Delivery